cober2019/ios-xe-bandwidth-monitor/README.rst

     |   -CAT 3000 Series

 **YANG models options:**
     |   -ietf-interfaces:interfaces-state.
-Using this the program calculates the bandwidth.
-In turn, maybe slightly less accurate but still close
+When using this model the program calculates the bandwidth.
+In turn, data may be slightly less accurate but still close
     |   -Cisco-IOS-XE-interfaces-oper:interfaces.
-Exact band calculated by the device.
+Exact bandwidth calculated by the device.
 The progam only converts from kbps to mbps

 **Easy With Docker (Image needs to be updated to reflect IETF Model)**